Are you looking for a qualified & professional genealogist in Scotland?

-The Association of Scottish Genealogists and Archivists has recently accepted me to be a member.
+The Association of Scottish Genealogists and Archivists accepted me as a member.
 Known as ASGRA, this association is the only accrediting body in Scotland for professional genealogists promoting the highest standards.
 I underwent rigorous assessments and I had to prove my competence as a genealogist to be accepted.
 I am proud to be a member of this association.

 The combination of my experience and skills ensures that I will provide a high standard in researching your family history.
 I understand how to use genealogical records effectively, as well as report writing, referencing sources, and reading old handwriting (palaeography).